-ALEC Chooses to Omit US Ed Sec Betsy DeVos from Its 2017 Conference Speaker Listing
+ALEC Chooses To Omit Betsy DeVos From Its 2017 Conference Speakers List

 US ed sec Betsy DeVos is supposed to speak at ALEC on Thursday.
 However, ALEC has chosen to exclude her from its listing of conference speaker profiles.

+DeVos’ name is also missing from ALEC”s conference agenda posted on its website.

-Perhaps this is one means of ALEC’s trying to hide DeVos from expected protestsfor her presence there and involvement with ALEC.
-Nevertheless, her presence as a lunchtime speaker on July 19, 2017, has been confirmed by an ALEC spokesperson.
+Perhaps this is one means of ALEC’s trying to hide DeVos from expected protests for her presence there and involvement with ALEC.
+Nevertheless, her presence as a lunchtime speaker on July 20, 2017, has been confirmed by an ALEC spokesperson.

 Even as ALEC tries to downplay DeVos’ presence at its conference, ALEC continues to obviously promote its views regarding American education— including five “key points” for the legislators it commands: